-3. Commit to tweeting one or more messages daily during the Week of Action 2015 using the hashtag

-#DSCWoA2015

-This will help us measure our campaign effectiveness, and will also allow you an easy way to see everyone's Twitter activity during the week, which in turn will make it easy for you to retweet relevant messages.
-We also suggest using additional hashtags during the daily schedule outlined on the next page.
+- 3. Commit to tweeting one or more messages daily during the Week of Action 2017 using the hashtag #DSCWoA2017 - → This will help us measure our campaign effectiveness, and will allow you an easy way to see every one's Twitter activity during the week, which in turn will make it easy for you to retweet relevant messages. - → You can share our #DSCWoA2017 promo video available at http://bit.ly/2ijMf22